MohitKuSahu/ASSIGNMENTS/README.md

-Project Name :- TENT RENTAL SYSTEM
+Project Name :- TENT RENTAL MANAGEMENT

 In this Project, An authorize User can rent out/in the products available.
 It contains 5 sections: